 link to to interview on WORT of all candidates for district 14 Alder:

-Scroll Down for Qustionnaires from the Wisconsin State Journal and the League of Women Voters.
+Scroll down for questionnaires from the Chamber of Commerce and the League of Women Voters.

 Questionnaire from the Greater Madison Chamber of Commerce